BitBalloon/middleman-homepage/source/blog/2014-03-27-ara-t-howard-on-static-sites-dynamic-content-and-creativity.md

 image: /images/posts/ara-t-howard.png
 ---

+<iframe class="soundcloud-player" width="100%" height="166" scrolling="no" frameborder="no" src="https://w.soundcloud.com/player/?url=https%3A//api.soundcloud.com/tracks/140631507&amp;color=0066cc&amp;auto_play=false&amp;hide_related=false&amp;show_artwork=true"></iframe>

-Ara T Howard, long time Rubysist and partner at the Boulder Colorado based web agency, Dojo4, explains why using a static site architecture unleashes the creative forces of the agency's front end talent.
+Ara T Howard, long time Rubyist and partner at the Boulder Colorado based web agency, Dojo4, explains why using a static site architecture unleashes the creative forces of the agency's front end talent.

 He shares how to use Draftin and Middleman to create a collaborative authoring environment that seamlessly publishes Markdown documents to rendered HTML on BitBalloon.

-<iframe width="100%" height="166" scrolling="no" frameborder="no" src="https://w.soundcloud.com/player/?url=https%3A//api.soundcloud.com/tracks/140631507&amp;color=0066cc&amp;auto_play=false&amp;hide_related=false&amp;show_artwork=true"></iframe>

 <!-- excerpt -->

-#### Transcript:
+### Transcript:

 **Mike:** Hey everybody I'm Mike Ruescher and I am here with Ara Howard from Dojo4 and this is the BitBalloon podcast where we discuss new ways of developing websites and applications using the static site architecture.
 So Ara How's it going?